-You can delete metadata for HDFS entities, Hive and Impala select queries, and YARN, Sqoop and Pig operations by using the purge method.
+You can delete obsolete metadata using the purge method.
 Purge is a long-running task that requires exclusive access to the Solr instance and does not allow any concurrent activities, including extraction.
+For a list of what entities are affected by a purge task, see What Metadata is Purged? on page 81.